sigscale/hss/README.md

 ## IP Multimedia Subsystem (IMS)

-The IMS is defined by the [Third Generation Partnership Project (3GPP)](http://www.3gpp.org) as part of it's architecture for an *all-IP* 3G mobile phone network.
+The IMS is defined by the [Third Generation Partnership Project (3GPP)](http://www.3gpp.org) as part of its architecture for an *all-IP* 3G mobile phone network.
 [IETF](http://www.ietf.org) protocols were chosen wherever possible, in particular [SIP](http://www.ietf.org/rfc/rfc3261.txt) and [DIAMETER](http://www.ietf.org/rfc/rfc3588.txt).
 An IMS Core Network (CN) can be seen mainly as a collection of SIP proxies, registrars, servers and media gateways along with the Home Subscriber Server (HSS).
 While the IMS is based on SIP it is done so in a highly structured way which may be quite different from practices used in other contexts.
 It should be remembered that the IMS was designed by and for *service providers* and as such it has a centralized control model.

 [3GPP TS 23.002 Network Architecture](http://www.3gpp.org/ftp/Specs/html-info/23002.htm) describes an **HSS**:
 > The HSS is the master database for a given user.
 It is the entity containing the subscription-related information to support the network entities actually handling calls/sessions.